Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Microsoft may release CRM software one of these days, though it will probably cost a lot more than Nimble and come with features no small business is asking for.

-What I Looked at to Find the Best Small Business CRM Software
+What I Looked at to Find the Best CRM Software for Small Business

 A small business owner could spend a full year trying out every CRM software option, and they might make it through a quarter of the products available right now.

 To find a product that’s going to work—without spending a lifetime doing it—you’ll need to focus on what’s really going to really add value, save time, and provide useful insight for your company.

 Right out of the gate, you are going to be able to eliminate some otherwise decent options by looking at how the nuts and bolts line up with your specific situation.